ohel/gaincms/README.md

 ## License

+GainCMS is released under the terms of the [GNU General Public License v3](http://www.gnu.org/licenses/gpl-3.0.txt).
 GainCMS uses Parsedown and Bootstrap, which are [MIT](http://opensource.org/licenses/MIT) licensed.
 The social media share icons are [CC](https://creativecommons.org/licenses/by/3.0/) by [Aha-Soft Team](http://www.aha-soft.com/free-icons/).
-GainCMS itself is [GPL-3.0](http://www.gnu.org/licenses/gpl-3.0.txt).
+By default all the articles published with GainCMS have the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+Edit the file *post.php* to change that.